MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/apps.md

 #### Action

-To configure or monitor Azure Kubernetes Service:
+To configure or monitor an Azure Kubernetes service:

-1. Go to **Kubernetes Services**.
+1. Go to **Azure Kubernetes services**.
 2. Configure a new service: Select **Add** and follow the prompts.
 3. Manage existing services: Select the desired Kubernetes service from the list.